 You are able to go down on the beach at this spot, which was really cool.
 Though I wasn’t quite brave enough to dip my toes into the painfully cold water.

-Then as the sun was just starting to sink low, it was on to our final spot of the day.
+Then as the sun was just starting to sink low, it was on to our final spot of the day: Gibson Steps, named for the staircase that leads down to the beach.

 Normally, there is a separate “sunset tour” you can book, but I went during winter so the sun sets much earlier.
 Getting to see the sun sink behind the cliffs easily made up for the terrible lighting earlier at the 12 Apostles.
 It was a great end to such an amazing day.